Back To Blog

 Mom and son with bikes at the beach

-The good news is that a 529 account does not have a time limit on it; the funds within the account are available for use at any point in your beneficiary’s life, whether at 18, 28, 58, or 78.
-Whenever they decide to finally seek a college education or vocational schooling, your 529 plan is ready to cover their qualified higher education expenses.
+As your 529 account does not have a time limit, the funds are available for use at any point in your beneficiary’s life, whether at 18, 28, 58, or 78.
+Whenever they decide to finally seek a college education or learn a trade, your 529 plan is ready to cover their qualified higher education expenses.
 Until that time, your college savings account can continue to build through tax-free earnings.

 Military academy exception